-Documentation that shows vendor name, address, items purchased, cost, and date.
+Documentation that shows payor, amount, purpose, and date.

-The process of using a desktop scanner that creates images of checks that can be deposited to a bank account without physically depositing at a bank branch or UVA Cashier’s Offices.
+The process of using a desktop scanner or any mobile device that creates images of checks deposited to a bank account without physically depositing at a bank branch or UVA Cashier’s Office.

 Segregation of Duties:

 The process of safeguarding assets by assigning the authorizing, recording, and reconciling of transactions to different individuals.
 This practice assists in detecting errors, deterring improper activities, and mitigating collusion opportunities.